boy-eff/modsen-test/README.md

-Run `docker compose up` in the root directory for a dev server.
+Run `docker compose up` in the src directory for a dev server.